mrenoe/fib-server/README.md

 ## Deploying

 ### Binary
-This is designed to run on linux machine with 512mb RAM and 1 CPU and the `dist/` folder contains a binary ready to be deployed in that way
+This is designed to run on linux machine with 512mb RAM, 1 CPU, and port 80 open to HTTP traffic.
+The `dist/` folder contains a binary ready to be deployed in that way.

 ### Source Build